NazaNEYn/Learning-javascript/README.md

 * `fruits` is the object you defined earlier, containing fruit names with numbers (1-5) as keys.
 * `randomFruit` is a variable that stores the user's input number (between 1 and 5).<br>
 <br>
+* JavaScript uses square brackets `[]` to access object properties when the property name might not be a valid variable name (like numbers in this case) or when it's dynamically generated (comes from user input).

 **Full code snippet:**
 ```javascript